 Brazil has as yet no formal organisation but is actively involved in movements to set up an organization Latin American Women in Mathematics.
 The CWM sponsored Encontro Paulista de Mulheres na Matemática (First meeting of women mathematicians from the state of Sao Paulo) took place 11 March 2016 at the Universidade Estadual de Campinas in Sao Paulo, Brazil.

-Brazil will be hosting (WM)^2: World Meeting for Women Mathematicians, which will take place in Rio de Janeiro immediately before ICM 2018.
+Brazil was hosting (WM)^2: World Meeting for Women Mathematicians, which took place in Rio de Janeiro immediately before ICM 2018.

 Contact: Carolina Araujo caraujo@impa.br